Swim Gear Guide: Arena Carbon Flex Jammer Review

 10 Tips for Making Your Tech Suit Last.
 So you’ve gone ahead and made the investment–now here is how you make that investment last.

 Tech Suits: The Swimmer’s Ultimate Guide to Racing Suits.
-Everything you ever wanted to know about racing suits for competitive swimmers, from it’s controversial history to what current swim stars are wearing.
+Everything you ever wanted to know about racing suits for competitive swimmers, from its controversial history, the evolution of racing suits, and understanding the technology of these swimsuits.

 Olivier Poirier-Leroy Olivier Poirier-Leroy is the founder of YourSwimLog.com.
 He is an author, former national level swimmer, two-time Olympic Trials qualifier, and swim coach.